Giulero/Giulero/README.md

-### Ciao! 👋
+### Ciao!
+I'm Giuseppe 👋

+- 🔭 I'm mostly interested in control/optimization/estimation and anything related to robotics 🤖
-- 🔭 I’m currently working at @ami-iit lab as Ph.D student :)
+- 📫 Currently working at @ami-iit lab as Ph.D student :)
-- 🤖 Robotics and Aerospace engineer 🚀
+- 🚀 Robotics and Aerospace engineer
 - 🌱 Optimization, simulation, control

 <!--
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...